kdkorthauer/scDD/README.md

 # scDD
-Development branch of R Package 'scDD'
+Version 1.1.0 of R Package 'scDD'

 To Install: